 Secondly, to ensure sufficient resources for product teams, high-level T-shirt sizes are provided by functional leaders to understand the teams or skills needed.
 This can be based on staff month, or staff month by skills (design, mobile engineer, etc.) This allocation may also lead to additional juggling of step 1 if the budget is not feasible or too skewed.

 Step 3 – Evaluate Business and Product Dependencies

 This next step is conducted at a broader scope and is essential especially if some initiatives require longer-range planning, e.g. legal-related, licensing, partnership, etc. The portfolio level of visualization is by no means a committed plan, but rather a directional map for the correlated teams on the ecosystems and portfolio context they operate internally.

 Step 4: Align on Roadmap

 Lastly, you need to define the product plan for each of these bets and map them to intended outcomes and associated metrics.
-The outcome of the product changes should influence the future iterations of product planning.
+The outcome of the product changes should influence future iterations of product planning.
 So planning becomes continuous and responsive monthly and quarterly, not just set in stone from the annual planning session.
 Make adjustments on focus and allocation based on product outcomes.
 Re-evaluate product prioritizations based on new inputs.